 CMH Builders completes the vast majority of all work from interior to exterior remodeling with our own employees.
 Homeowners enjoy recognizing each contractor showing up to their home every day to work instead of having a parade of unknown subcontractors ringing the doorbell every morning.
 CMH Builders only uses subcontractors for specialty portions of their projects.

 Since CMH Builders completes your basement with our own employees we are able to set out a schedule at the beginning of the project and stick to it and not have to wait on other sub-contractors schedule to open up to get portions of the project complete.
 A typical 1000 sq. ft. basement will take about 5-6 weeks start to finish.
-With an experienced and knowledgeable field staff and direct contact with the owner of the company, questions get answered quickly and if changes need to be made they can be done seamlessly during the construction schedule.
+With an experienced and knowledgeable field staff and direct contact with the Project Manager, questions get answered quickly and if changes need to be made they can be done seamlessly during the construction schedule.

 Quality of Work